COME SAILING WITH US!

 Debby, Reading, PA

 It was so much fun that we did it again in 2008!
 Our guests were from PA, MA, AZ, CT, WA, MN!
 Our second trip was equally successful!
 Although we had taken off a few years in between, we resumed Serenity Sail III in 2014.
 We were surprised to find that we had a waiting list for the trip.
-As a result, the decision was made to charter a second schooner for Serenity Sail IV, in 2015.
-Captain Noah Barnes of the Schooner Stephen Taber and Captain Garth Wells of the Schooner Lewis R French invite you aboard on Sunday, August 9, 2015.
+As a result, Captain Noah Barnes and his crew would like to invite you aboard the Schooner Stephen Taber for Serenity Sail IV, June 16-20, 2016.

 So what is it about all this that makes it so great from the perspective of someone living a spiritual program of recovery working the 12 Steps?
 It has to do with giving yourself the chance to see the world differently for a week and to recognize the similarities between sailing a boat properly and working a good recovery program(as you will discover, there are many).